Lialix/Poker-TexasHoldem/README.md

 # Poker
-Poker Game coded from scratch.
-Implemented only 1v1 against an adversary who only Call.
+Prototype of a Poker Game.
+Implemente only 1v1 with call as only enemy option.
 For combinaison check I used treys.